 Jit is an Associate Editor of the Canadian Geotechnical Journal – one of the top three geotechnical engineering journals in the world.

 Jit is well known for his passion for engineering education and has won several awards for teaching excellence.
 He is particularly interested in the use of web-based technologies to develop and deliver out-of-classroom learning tools so that classroom time can be devoted on engaging the students in group-based problem solving and discussions.
 His vision for revolutionizing the in-classroom experience of students exemplifies the Lassondian approach to learning.

 Chair, Department of Earth & Space Science & Engineering

-Professor Regina Lee is Chair of the Department of Earth and Space Science and Engineering (ESSE) at Lassonde, as well as Associate Professor for Space Engineering.
+Professor Jinjun Shan is Chair of the Department of Earth and Space Science and Engineering (ESSE) at Lassonde, as well as a Professor.

 Dr. Jinjun Shan joined the Department of Earth and Space Science and Engineering at York University as an Assistant Professor in July 2006, and was promoted to Associate Professor in July 2011.
 Prior to his appointment in York, he was a Post-Doctoral Fell